BruceEckel/ThinkingInPython/Markdown/08_UnitTesting.md

 Unit Testing & Test-Driven Development
 ======================================

-> note:: This chapter has not had any significant translation yet.
+> This chapter has not had any significant translation yet.
 Should
->
-> :   introduce and compare the various common test systems.
+> introduce pytest.
->

 One of the important recent realizations is the dramatic value of unit testing.